MPh-py/MPh/docs/demonstrations.md

 it is we do with simulation results.

-The complete script `worker_pool.py`, which implements all of the above and also works around a few issues not covered here for the sake of brevity, can be found in the ["demos" folder][demos] of the source-code repository.
-As it runs, it displays a live plot such as this one:
+The complete script `worker_pool.py`, which implements all of the above and also irons out some wrinkles not covered here for the sake of brevity, can be found in the ["demos" folder][demos] of the source-code repository.
+As it runs, it displays a live plot such as the one that follows.
+It is reproduced here preserving the real time from a run with two workers.
+Observe how the first two data points do in fact come in out of order.

 ![](images/worker_pool.gif)